skip to content

 }

 The extern "C" block tells the compiler that the function or variable is defined elsewhere.
-You may wonder why it’s extern C, and that’s because this doesn’t mean we are inter-operating with C, but rather the ABI (Application Binary Interface) that the function or variable uses.
+You may wonder why it’s extern C, and that’s not because we are inter-operating with C, but rather the ABI (Application Binary Interface) that the function or variable uses.
 In this case, it’s the C ABI.
-(Rust has its own ABI, but AFAIK it’s not stable.)
+I also got to know that Rust has its own internal ABI, but it’s not stable - one of the main reasons I understood is that guaranteeing an ABI means optimizations in terms of field ordering / packing cannot be done.
+Some more reasons on what having a stable ABI means:

-Now, let’s compile these files to object files.
+Now, let’s compile these files and emit object files to link them later.

 Terminal window